-So where should you not go to play online poker?
+So, other than the United States of America (arguably and tragically, currently the worst place to go to play online poker) where should you not go to play online poker?
 We've come up with the following list - part subjective, part objective, and probably all controversial for your reading pleasure.

 |Some things are just too good to be true - Photo: Kristin Wilson|